 Purchases of a personal nature include items such as seasonal decorations, window and wall coverings, pictures, indoor plants, coffee machines, clock radios, compact refrigerators and microwave ovens.
-Items in this category cannot be purchased with CAL-Cards and typically are not appropriate for purchase by any other County process except for some special program needs.
-Any exception must be approved in advance by Purchasing and the Auditor-Controller's Office.
+Items in this category should not be purchased with CAL-Cards and typically are not appropriate for purchase by any other County process except for some special program needs.
+Any exception must be approved in advance by the Purchasing Agent.